My next adventure: Cluj-Napoca/Turda/Bran (Romania) – April 2025

 Now, the hotel is situated on a circular road system, however, instead of an actual circle, it has rather straight bits, perfect for Uzbek boy racers to whizz around hence in the middle of the night, all you can hear is tyres screeching, what a wonderful sound it is!

-Day 3 – The Road (Or Bullet Train) To Samarkand
+Day 3 (Uzbekistan) – The Road (Or Bullet Train) To Samarkand

-It was a 5:30am start yesterday as we headed to Tashkent railway station to catch the Uzbeks version of the bullet train two hours down to Samarkand for a city tour.
+It was a 5:30am start as one headed to Tashkent railway station to catch the Uzbeks version of the bullet train (Afrosiyob) two hours south to Samarkand for a city tour.
 As with most places in Uzbekistan, the station consisted of a flight of stairs up to the concourse with no lift to be seen.
 As a result, we were escorted around the rear by security and into the business lounge whilst we waited for this majestic train.
-Slightly concerning was the fact that a song bird was locked up in a cage in the lounge with a microphone sounding the actual bird song into the area, isn’t that animal cruelty?
+Slightly concerning was the fact that a song bird was locked up in a cage in the lounge with a microphone sounding the actual bird song into the area.

 Soon the magnificent train awaited…